I know you’re tired of hearing about Dan Haren at this point, but I have good news and bad news.

 Everything you’ve heard about the Nationals’ shopping list being almost finished could potentially change in the next 24 hours.
 Dan Kolko of MASN Sports reports that “based on what I’m hearing around the lobby of the Gaylord Opryland Resort and Convention Center, that clearance is not sounding like a sure thing.”

 If Haren fails his physical and the Nats opt not to sign him, just like that everything becomes fair game again.
 The Michael Morse for starting pitching rumors (though they never truly died) will start up all over again, the potential for Danny Espinosa to be dealt increases, and frankly, the chances that the Nationals spend money and go grab an Anibal Sanchez or even a Zack Greinke also increase significantly, relatively speaking.

 Optimism is not at a surplus right now, and we’ll continue to monitor this story over the next couple of hours.
 Stay tuned for the latest on all things Hot Stove here at District On Deck.

-Topics: Dan Haren
+Tags: Dan Haren